sobopla/Object-oriented-javascript-bikes-and-stations/README.md

 ## Summary
 This challenge is another opportunity to design JavaScript objects.
 We should be feeling more and more comfortable working with constructor functions and prototypes.
-Checkin with an instructor if we're struggling to understand these conceptual or struggling to implement them in code.
+Checkin with an instructor if we're struggling to understand these conceptually or struggling to implement them in code.

 [station images]: https://www.google.com/search?q=bike+rental+stations&espv=2&biw=1366&bih=647&tbm=isch&tbo=u&source=univ&sa=X&ved=0ahUKEwjhuaOwsf3LAhUFOiYKHQOZCkwQsAQIGw